Juan 3

 “Porque de tal manera amó Dios al mundo, que ha dado a su Hijo unigénito, para que todo aquel que en él cree, no se pierda, mas tenga vida eterna.

-(a) Porque Dios amó tanto.
-The original word for love means to be well pleased or fond of or contented with.
+(a) Loved.
+The original verb agapaō means “to love dearly” in the sense of being well pleased with, fond of, or contented with someone.
 This word describes the unconditional love God the Father has for his Son (John 3:35, 15:9, 17:26), and for his children (Eph.
 2:4, 1 John 3:1).
 God is indiscriminate with his love.
 Even if you are the worst sinner in the world, he loves you with the same sort of love he has for Jesus (see entrada for John 17:23).

 In the New Testament, there are more than 200 imperative statements linked with faith.
 Some of these statements exhort us to: receive Jesus (John 1:11-12, 5:43), receive the message of Jesus (John 17:8), obey or heed the message or good news of Jesus (John 17:6) and turn to God in repentance (Acts 26:20).